platformio/platformio-docs/en/latest/_sources/plus/debug-tools/jlink.rst.txt

     * - :ref:`framework_freertos`
       - FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms

-    * - :ref:`framework_gd32vf103-sdk`
-      - GigaDevice GD32VF103 Firmware Library (SDK) is a firmware function package, including programs, data structures and macro definitions, all the performance features of peripherals of GD32VF103 devices are involved in the package

-    * - :ref:`framework_kendryte-freertos-sdk`
-      - Kendryte SDK with FreeRTOS support

-    * - :ref:`framework_kendryte-standalone-sdk`
-      - Kendryte Standalone SDK without OS support

     * - :ref:`framework_libopencm3`
       - The libOpenCM3 framework aims to create a free and open-source firmware library for various ARM Cortex-M0(+)/M3/M4 microcontrollers, including ST STM32, Ti Tiva and Stellaris, NXP LPC, Atmel SAM3, Energy Micro EFM32 and others